FullStackWithLawrence/secure-logger/README.md

 ## Configuration

-secure_logger accepts optional parameters.
+secure_logger accepts optional parameters which you can configure as either bash environment variables or with a .env file placed in the root of your project

--   sensitive_keys: a Python list of dictionary keys.
+- **SECURE_LOGGER_SENSITIVE_KEYS**: a Python list of dictionary keys.
 Not case sensitive.
--   message: a string value that will replace the sensitive key values
+- **SECURE_LOGGER_REDACTION_MESSAGE**: a string value that will replace the sensitive key values
--   indent: number of characters to indent JSON string output when logging output
+- **SECURE_LOGGER_INDENT**: number of characters to indent JSON string output when logging output

 ``` python
 class MyClass():